Susan Hamilton, Duchess of Hamilton

 Susan Hamilton, Duchess of Hamilton (14 May 1786 – 27 May 1859), formerly Susan(na) Euphemia Beckford, was the wife of Alexander Hamilton, 10th Duke of Hamilton, and the mother of the 11th Duke.

-Susan was born at Château La Tour, Vevay, in Switzerland.
+Susan was born at Château La Tour,in Vevay,Switzerland.
 She was the daughter of William Thomas Beckford and his wife, the former Lady Margaret Gordon.
 Beckford was an art collector who made his home at Brodick Castle on the Isle of Arran.
 He was the son of a Lord Mayor of London, William Beckford (whose wife, Maria Hamilton, was a descendant of James Hamilton, Duke of Châtellerault, as was her future grandson-in-law).
 Lady Margaret was the daughter of Charles Gordon, 4th Earl of Aboyne.

 Susan Beckford married the future duke, then a former MP and styled Marquess of Douglas and Clydesdale, on 26 April 1810 in London.